rnab/blood/README.md

-#Routine Blood Tests as a Mortality Predictor
+# Routine Blood Tests as a Mortality Predictor

-This is my MSc Project.
+This is a repository of the material used in my MSc project.

+This project involved using NHANES survey data to build a blood-based model of mortality.